Nov 18 2018 09:00 AM

 LOCATION: Building 4 · Level 5 · Room 5209

-BIO: Many omics-level studies have been undertaken on Aiptasia, however, our understanding of the genes and processes associated with symbiosis regulation and maintenance is still limited.
+ABSTRACT: Many omics-level studies have been undertaken on Aiptasia, however, our understanding of the genes and processes associated with symbiosis regulation and maintenance is still limited.
 To gain deeper insights into the molecular processes underlying this association，we investigated this relationship using multipronged approaches combining next generation sequencing with metabolomics and immunohistochemistry.

 We identified 731 high-confident symbiosis-associated genes using meta-analysis.
 Coupled with metabolomic profiling, we exposed that symbiont-derived carbon enables host recycling of ammonium into nonessential amino acids, which may serve as a regulatory mechanism to control symbiont growth through a carbon-dependent negative feedback of nitrogen availability to the symbiont.